-Probiotics Again, if your buck needs a boost in the eating category, probiotics can help.
+Again, if your buck needs a boost in the eating category, probiotics can help.
 Probiotics come in a tube as a paste that you administer orally.
 It helps to encourage eating and also promotes a healthy rumen.

-Make sure your buck’s housing is secure If a buck is in Rut and a doe is in heat, your buck will go to great lengths to get to her.
+If a buck is in Rut and a doe is in heat, your buck will go to great lengths to get to her.
 It is extremely important to house your buck in a secure and safe pen.

 Cattle panels with extra stakes and plenty of room to move around is how we house all of our bucks during Rut.

 Once breeding season begins on our farm we will move the bucks in with the does where they will stay until everyone is bred.
 This usually takes just a month or two at most.
 This type of breeding is called running the buck with the does and simply means keeping everyone together for 1-3 heat cycles.
 Since a doe goes into heat every 21 days, 3 months will cover 3 full cycles.

-I have a few friends that let their bucks run with their herd year round.
+I have a few friends that let their bucks run with their herd year-round.
 They use goat aprons to prevent unwanted and untimely breedings.
 I have not used these aprons before so do your research before investing in one.
 You can see how the buck aprons work in this video I found on YouTube.